 Collagen is a structural protein found in animal connective tissue.
 The most abundant protein in the human body, collagen is a major structural component of the skin.
 Collagen is known as a super molecule because it is so large, with a molecular weight of 300,000 Daltons.
 Collagen is found in animal meat, but hydrolyzed collagen is far more absorbable by the body because the collagen molecules are so tiny.
 Hydrolysis breaks collagen super molecules down into small, bioavailable components with an average molecular weight of 5000 Daltons.

 When you take a hydrolyzed collagen supplement, it reaches the small intestine and then is absorbed into the bloodstream as free amino acids and small peptides.
 These small collagen peptides and amino acids are distributed throughout the body and dermis through blood vessels.
 Once in the dermis, the collagen peptides and free amino acids stimulate collagen and elastin production in fibroblasts.
+Learn more about the function of elastin by RenewSkin Inc.

 Various clinical studies have demonstrated that taking a hydrolyzed collagen supplement can reduce wrinkles and boost skin elasticity.
 Take at least 10,000mg of collagen per day for eight weeks in order to achieve visible results.